How to Marry in Cheshire East

 Whether you are planning a small, intimate ceremony or a grand occasion, our professional and dedicated Registrars can help create a ceremony of the highest standard that will leave you with memories to treasure for a lifetime.

-Where can I get married?
+Where you can get married

 The marriage venue that you choose will depend on what type of ceremony you wish to have.
 There are three types of ceremony venues offered within England and Wales: